tammuzco/raterover/docs/FLUID_CLIENT.md

-This is a draft for a general-purpose Fluid API Python Client Documentation.
-It illustrates how to use a Python client to interact with the API and retrieve key information about Vaults and NFT positions.

----

 # Fluid API Python Client Documentation

 This documentation outlines how to use a conceptual Python client to interact with the Fluid API, focusing on retrieving and interpreting data related to Vaults and user-specific NFT positions.
 The Fluid API provides comprehensive data on lending and borrowing activities within the Fluid Protocol across various blockchain networks.